jakehempel/jakehempel.us/library.md

 That said, this list will **not** include books that I have read and subsequently forgot about in high school.

 - Balor, Paul -- Manual of the Mercenary Soldier
+- Brynjolfsson, Eric and McAfee, Andrew -- The Second Machine Age
 - Carnegie, Dale -- How to Win Friends and Influence People
+- Comer, Douglas -- Computer Networks and Internets
 - Hayden, Micheal -- Playing to the Edge
 - Kabat-Zinn, John -- Mindfulness Meditation for Everyday Life
+- Kigma, Bruce -- The Economics of Information
+- Koren, Leonard and Goodman, Peter -- Hagglers Handbook
 - Machiavelli, Niccolo -- The Prince
 - McCarthy, Cormac -- The Road
 - Sun Tzu -- The Art of War